I hope your student is excited to begin their Chapman experience. I can assure you

 First of all, I am confident they will soon encounter all of the amazing opportunities they had hoped to discover in college, especially new people, experiences, and perspectives.
 At the same time, these new opportunities will be accompanied by many challenges and even the occasional failure.
 Please understand that these are not signs that something is wrong!
 Challenges and stress are normal and necessary parts of learning how to succeed in a demanding college environment and how to navigate their increasing independence.

-- Encourage your student to contact us for answers and guidance; in most cases, when a
+So, when there is a problem and you feel the urge to jump in, encourage your student to contact us for answers and guidance; in most cases, when a parent contacts us we will reach out to the student anyway.

-support.
+This is particularly important if your student is feeling overwhelmed.
 Once we process the situation with them, it is usually more manageable than they

 think.

-It bears repeating that when students partner with us to address their concerns, they develop valuable staff and faculty connections that will benefit them throughout their time at Chapman.
-We look forward to working with them, supporting them, and watching them learn and grow throughout their college journey.
+and faculty connections that will benefit them throughout their time at Chapman.
+We look forward to working with them, supporting them, and watching them learn and

 Jerry Price, Ph.D.